Home » Recipes » Desserts » Candy » Cream Cheese Mints

 Powdered sugar added to colored cream cheese in bowls

 Prepare a bowl of white sugar for dipping.
 Take a small amount of dough and roll it into a ball.
-Then dip the ball in sugar and press into the mold.
+Then, dip the ball in sugar and press it into the mold.

 Cream cheese mints mixtures rolled into balls, dipped in sugar, and pressed into molds

-Slowly remove from the mold by tipping upside down.
+Slowly remove from the mold by tipping it upside down.
 Set on wax paper to dry.

 Cream cheese mints pressed into molds and released showing rose mold shape

 Allow the mints to dry for a few hours.
-Then store in an airtight container in the fridge.
+Then, store them in an airtight container in the fridge.

 When you’re ready to serve, grab your favorite serving platter and place the mints in beautiful rows (or any fun design) as shown.